 Our key performance indicators are our $TiO_2$ average selling prices, our level of $TiO_2$ sales and production volumes and the cost of our third-party feedstock ore. $TiO_2$ selling prices generally follow industry trends and the selling prices will increase or decrease generally as a result of competitive market pressures.

-In addition, our effective income tax rate in each of 2012 and 2014 was impacted by certain favorable and unfavorable developments discussed below.
+In addition, our effective income tax rate in both 2014 and 2015 was impacted by certain favorable and unfavorable developments discussed below.

 Executive summary